For more information about bringing a computer to campus, visit the Computer Guidelines.

 The third floor of Houghton House hosts the Architectural Studies program, renovated in 2009 by a generous gift from Ridgway H. White ‘02.
 The expansive facilities include two architectural design studios; a computer lab outfitted with graphic and digital drafting software, a large scale plotter, scanners and color printers; a library for sustainable materials samples, design and urban planning periodicals, and reference books; a working gallery for the display of current student work; and a critique room for student presentations, space and equipment for professional studio photography sessions, and special events such as film screenings and architecture student society (American Institute of Architecture Students) meetings.

-Complementary to the high-speed access to network resources in the residential halls, the Colleges maintain computer laboratories that provide students access to basic word processing, spreadsheet, and graphic capabilities as well as high end applications, such as geographic information systems.
-Nearly all residential common areas and academic areas now have wireless capability.
+Complementary to the high-speed access to network resources in the residential halls, the Colleges maintain computer laboratories that provide students access to basic word processing, spreadsheet, and graphic capabilities as well as high-end applications, such as geographic information systems.

-Located in the Warren Hunting Smith Library, The William A. Barron Jr. ’51 Multimedia Lab is an Apple lab that offers both the Mac and Windows operating systems.
-It also serves as the campus’ 24-hour computer lab, open for student use.
-It has several public printers that students may use with their print credits.
+Located in the Warren Hunting Smith Library, The William A. Barron Jr. ’51 Multimedia Lab is an Windows computer lab.
+It also serves as the campus’ 24-hour computer lab, open for student use throughout the academic year.
+It has public printers that students may use with their print credits.

 Gulick Hall houses a Windows-based computer lab that offers both Windows and Linux operating systems.
 It also offers public printers that students may use with their print credits.